DevExpress-Examples/wpf-blank-app-with-the-northwind-database/README.md

 <!-- default badges end -->
 # WPF Blank App with the Northwind Database

 This example contains a data access layer generated with Entity Framework Database First.
 In this example, the blank sample project is connected to the **Northwind** database.
+You can find this database at the following path: [/CS(VB)/WPFBlankAppWithDatabase/Northwind.mdf](./CS/WPFBlankAppWithDatabase/Northwind.mdf).

 Database structure: